loo83gh22-droid/Husband-Daily-Tips/docs/RENAME_PROJECT_FOLDER.md

 ## ⚠️ **What to Update (Optional)**

 ### Documentation Files (Optional cleanup)
-These files mention "Test Project" but won't break anything:
+These files mention the old folder name but won't break anything:

 - `docs/WORKING_ON_MULTIPLE_PROJECTS.md` - Examples
 - `DEPLOYMENT_GUIDE.md` - Examples